YolandaCooper2505626/sol./README.md

 Added input validation - v6.0.9
-Updated README with new instructions - update 4 Updated dependencies to latest versions - v6.6.0
+Updated README with new instructions - update 4 Updated dependencies to latest versions - v6.6.0 Updated README with new instructions - update 19